nicolasbettag/LastFM-Played-for-Wordpress/trunk/readme.txt

 Clean and simple recently played Last.FM Plugin for Wordpress

 == Installation ==
-Upload the plugin to your blog or install via the admin panel, activate it and add the widget the plugin to your sidebar.
+Upload the plugin to your blog or install via the admin panel, activate it, add the widget the plugin to your sidebar and enter your Last.FM Username.